TechnicalPursuit/TIBET/README.md

 # TIBET v5.0.0

-TIBET 5.0 is a markup-driven, zero-reload, immersive web platform built to make web application development more scalable, maintainable, and efficient.
+TIBET 5.0 is a markup-centric, zero-reload, web platform built to make web application development more scalable, maintainable, and efficient.

-### TIBET 5.0 is markup-driven.
+### TIBET 5.0 is markup-centric.
 Tags are the central organizing principle for development in TIBET.
 In TIBET, tags are smart macros, macros you create, combine, and connect to create applications of any scope and complexity.
 TIBET's tag library and